emiraga/valodator/README.md

 ![Languages window](http://imgur.com/yTuDY.png) ![Languages tab](http://imgur.com/hsYDe.png)

-If you want to be adventurous you can try replacing compiler command with `touch` command, this is not important and it is up to you.
+If you want to be adventurous you can try replacing compiler command with `touch {:basename}` command, this is not important and it's completely up to you.

 ### Step 2: Add new problems